 - Entrance Fee: Free of charge

 - Getting There: RIDE-SHARE If you prefer a fast and direct option, a taxi or ride-sharing service like Uber or Bolt can take you directly to Dar El-Nimer.
 Simply tell the driver the museum's name, and they should know the location.
 WALKING Alternatively, use Maps.Me or Google Maps and walk from your location in Beirut.
-BUS Or, you can figure and fiture out which bus to take - it depends entirely on your starting point.
+SERVICE It might take a little longer than a ride-share, but it'll still do the job.

 - Tip: Don’t just show up; contact ahead to see what's going on.